You can take aciclovir either with or without food.

 How to take aciclovir

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about aciclovir and a full list of the side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about aciclovir, and it will also provide you with a full list of the side-effects which you could experience from taking it.

-- Your dose will depend upon the type of your infection, so take aciclovir exactly as your doctor tells you to.
-Typically, doses range from 200 mg-800 mg, taken 2-5 times daily.
-Your doctor or pharmacist will tell you what dose is right for you, and this information will be printed on the label of the pack to remind you.
+- Your dose will depend upon the type of infection you have, so take aciclovir exactly as your doctor tells you to.
+Typically, doses range from 200 mg to 800 mg, and these doses are taken either three, four or five times daily.
+Your doctor or pharmacist will tell you what dose is right for you, and this information will also be printed on the label of the pack to remind you about what was said to you.

-- Space your doses out evenly during the day.
-You can take aciclovir before or after food.
+- Space out your doses evenly during the day.
+You can take aciclovir either with or without food.

-- If you forget to take a dose, take one as soon as you remember.
+- If you forget to take a dose, take it as soon as you remember and then continue as before.
 Try to take the correct number of doses each day, but do not take two doses at the same time to make up for a missed dose.

 Getting the most from your treatment